pr-Dutta/PermissionDemo/README.md

 # permission-demo
-This project to Demonstrate How to access permissions on Android.
+This Demonstrates How to access permissions on Android.
 I used KOTLIN to make it.